openhab/openhab-docs/installation/armbian.md

 ## Recommended hardware

-OpenHab will run on any [supported hardware](https://www.armbian.com/download/?device_support=Supported) but we recommend to sue only boards that meets those specifications:
+OpenHab will run on any [supported hardware](https://www.armbian.com/download/?device_support=Supported) but we recommend to choose boards that have at least:

-- 1Gb of memory
-- 4 core
+1Gb of memory, eMMC, 4 core
-- powered with regular power connector

 ![Armbian](images/boards1.png)